dennisz01/ISDM/ISDM Report.md

 >The goal is of ideation is to brainstorm possible questions and solutions.
 It represents a process of 'going wide' in terms of concepts and outcomes.

 ## How Might We Statements
+> 'How Might We' statements aim to capture the goals of the design team as alinged to the POV of the various stakeholders.

 1. How might we build a reliable system that is able to handle a large amount of calls